projectriff/node-function-invoker/README.md

 Functions that communicate with external services, like a database, can use the `$init` and `$destroy` lifecycle hooks on the function.
-These methods are called once per **function invocation**.
+These methods are called once **per process**.

-The `$init` method is guaranteed to finish before the main function is invoked.
+The `$init` method is guaranteed to finish before the main function is invoked for the first time.

-The `$destroy` method is guaranteed to be invoked after all of the main functions are finished.
+The `$destroy` method is guaranteed to be invoked after all of the main functions are finished, before the process shuts down.

 ```js
 let client;